-1. The use of plastic snow-fencing is prohibited on all barriers due to the hazards presented to fish, marine mammals, and other wildlife in the aftermath of a storm event.

-2. Vehicle access across a back barrier flat to access the Salt Ponds is prohibited, unless on a previously established public road or access way.
+- 1. The use of plastic snow-fencing is prohibited on all barriers due to the hazards presented to fish, marine mammals, and other wildlife in the aftermath of a storm event. - 2.
+Vehicle access across a back barrier flat to access the Salt Ponds is prohibited.
 Access to the ponds shall be on foot only.

-3. Vehicles are prohibited in vegetated areas anywhere on the barriers.

-4. Alterations to undeveloped barriers are prohibited except where the primary purpose of the project is protection, maintenance, restoration or improvement of the feature as a natural habitat for native plants and wildlife.
+(Text added to D.2 below) - 32.
+Vehicles are prohibited in vegetated areas anywhere on the barriers and must stay on existing trails, roadways, driveways, and permitted parking areas.
+Access to the salt ponds shall be on existing or permitted trails and roadways only. - 43.
+Alterations to undeveloped barriers are prohibited except where the primary purpose of the project is protection, maintenance, restoration or improvement of the feature as a natural habitat for native plants and wildlife.
 In no case shall structural shoreline protection facilities be used to preserve or enhance these areas as a natural habitat or to protect the shoreline feature.